bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 /products uses a parameterised query.

-/products-function uses an SQL function.
+/products-function uses an SQL function, [massive/productfunction.sql](massive/productfunction.sql).

 The output from these can also be found in [massive/sql-injection.txt](massive/sql-injection.txt).